ibm-cloud-docs/hpc-ibm-spectrumlsf/web-services-overview.md

 ## Configuring IBM Spectrum LSF Web Services
 {: #config-web-services}

 IBM Spectrum LSF Web Services is enabled by default with the LSF Suite installation.
-The service is installed and runs on the secondary management node (typically Management Node 2).
+The service is installed and runs on the secondary management node (typically management node 2).

 If the cluster is created with only one management node, Web Services are configured on that same node.